nyavko/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner.md

 | 105         | 1                   | 0                   |

 ---
-6.What was the maximum number of pizzas delivered in a single order?
+6. What was the maximum number of pizzas delivered in a single order?
 ```
     SELECT COUNT(customer_orders.pizza_id) AS max_quantity
     FROM runner_orders JOIN customer_orders